 The Connection Between Aldi And Trader Joe's You Never Knew

 Out of a strong lineup of grocery stores, there are a few places some shoppers feel stand out among the best.
-Some love scouring these shelves so much that the markets themselves have ascended into more than just a place for groceries.
-Many have become places people genuinely love to go to, more of an adult amusement park than a supermarket, a place to gawk at for its affordability, convenience, or otherwise.
+Some love scouring these shelves so much that the markets themselves have ascended into more than just a place for groceries — and there are no better examples of this than Aldi and Trader Joe's.
+These chains have become places people genuinely love to go to, more of an amusement park than a supermarket, a place to gawk at for its affordability, convenience, or otherwise.

 The humble origins of two of America's favorite markets

-Now per Reader's Digest, Trader Joe's got its start thanks to one man aptly named — surprise, surprise — Joe.
-Businessman Joe Coulombe opened his very first store in Pasadena, California in 1967 after acquiring a slew of empty convenience shops that were shut down by a pharmacy company.
-Seeing the potential for success, Coulombe decided to rebrand the empty stores himself and adopt a Hawaiian theme, a style that was popular at the time and strived to provide customers with exclusive and inexpensive products.
-Now over 50 years later, the legacy continues for both of these markets.
+Trader Joe's, meanwhile, got its start thanks to one man aptly named Joe.
+Businessman Joe Coulombe opened his very first store in Pasadena, California, in 1967, after acquiring a slew of empty convenience shops shut down by a pharmacy company.
+Seeing the potential for success, Coulombe decided to rebrand the empty stores, adopting a Hawaiian theme, which was a popular style at the time.
+After the new Trader Joe's had an accidental deal involving extra-large eggs, the modern chain and its exclusive (and inexpensive) products were born.

 The one big thing Trader Joe's and Aldi have in common

-While it's obvious that both Trader Joe's and Aldi have prided themselves on value since the beginning, its similarities extend to a much deeper place than that.
-They both provide shoppers with exclusive products, sure, but that's probably not so unexpected to those that shop there.
-Apart from the unique products on the shelves, the two stores also share another quality.
-They've both owned by the same people.
+While it's obvious that both Trader Joe's and Aldi have both prided themselves on value since the beginning, the similarities between the two stores extend much deeper than that.
+They both provide shoppers with exclusive products, sure, but that's probably not so unexpected to those who shop there.
+Apart from the unique products on the shelves, the two stores also share another quality: They're both owned by the same people.